uabrc/Data-Science-Environment/README.md

-# horovod-environment
+# Notebook of the week

-A yml and a set of instructions to build a functioning horovod environment for distributed learning using keras and tensorflow (and torch on Cheaha
+A yml and a set of instructions to build a functioning environment for the Research Computing notebook of the week club on Cheaha

-# clone this repo
+# clone this repo and update with the job composer

-and cd to the working directory
+Copy and paste the following job script into a job composer job on rc.uab.edu

 ```
+#!/bin/bash
+#SBATCH partition=short

-git clone git@gitlab.rc.uab.edu:wsmonroe/horovod-environment.git
+srun git clone https://gitlab.rc.uab.edu/rc-data-science/horovod-environment.git /data/user/$USER/nbotw

-cd horovod-environment
+srun module load Anaconda3/5.3.0

+conda env create -f distribLearn2.yml --name nbotw

+source activate nbotw

+conda update automat

+pip uninstall horovod

+pip install --no-cache-dir horovod

 ```

 # request gpu resources (one way of doing it), this needs to be done everytime